sack212/BasicAzureCamp/HOL/create-virtual-machine/README.md

 <a name="creating-a-vm-using-armtemplates"></a>
 ##Create Virtual Machine using ARM Templates

-In this task you will learn how to create the virtual machines using ARM Templates.
+In this task you will learn how to create a virtual machine using ARM Templates.

 ###Resources and Architecture Diagram: